HallLab/paper_2020_tpot_actg/README.md

 ### score_pipelines.py

   1) Load and score the optimized pipelines (100 replicate and 100 permuted)
-  2) Save pipeline information (structure, selected feature set) and scores
+  2) Save pipeline information (structure, selected feature set) and scores (used in figure 3).
-  3) Generate feature importances 100 times for the top ten (non-permuted) pipelines and save the results
+  3) Generate feature importances 100 times for the top ten (non-permuted) pipelines and save the results (used in figure 4).

 ### reformat_feature_importance.py